Life is a Highway

 Monday, September 7, 2015

-Liberty Pen: FNC's Special Report: Donald Trump-Then and Now
+Liberty Pen: Special Report: Donald Trump-Then & Now

 The so-called success and popularity of Donald Trump and no one knows especially The Donald how long it will last and only time will tell and back to Bob and the whole bit, has to do with dumb voters in America who are simply looking for someone to represent them.
 And at the very least take them back to a time where the country looked and acted like them.
 The Donald, who is more qualified to run for uses car salesman in chief, or narcissist in chief than Commander-in-Chief, sees a huge financial opportunity here to create his new realty show.
 Who Wants Donald Trump For President?
 Which should also be his campaign theme by the way.
 Because it would actually be accurate.